Dark matter: Observational evidence

+This section presents the observational evidence for dark matter from the smallest to the largest scales.

 Galaxy rotation curves

-The arms of spiral galaxies rotate around the galactic center.
+The arms of spiral galaxies rotate around their galactic center.
 The luminous mass density of a spiral galaxy decreases as one goes from the center to the outskirts.
-If luminous mass were all the matter, then we can model the galaxy as a point mass in the centre and test masses orbiting around it, similar to the Solar System.
-From Kepler's Second Law, it is expected that the rotation velocities will decrease with distance from the center, similar to the Solar System.
+If luminous mass were all the matter, then the galaxy can be modelled as a point mass in the centre and test masses orbiting around it, similar to the Solar System.
+From Kepler's Third Law, it is expected that the rotation velocities will decrease with distance from the center, similar to the Solar System.
 This is not observed.
-Instead, the galaxy rotation curve remains flat as distance from the center increases.
+Instead, the galaxy rotation curve remains flat or even increases as distance from the center increases.

 If Kepler's laws are correct, then the obvious way to resolve this discrepancy is to conclude the mass distribution in spiral galaxies is not similar to that of the Solar System.
-In particular, there is a lot of non-luminous matter (dark matter) in the outskirts of the galaxy.
+In particular, there may be a lot of non-luminous matter (dark matter) in the outskirts of the galaxy.